 - Wear clothes you don’t mind getting wet!

 - Avoid your dog’s head to start with.
 Instead, wet your dog’s body first – if you can wash and rinse it too, that’s ideal.
 Why?
 Because it’s when your dog’s head gets wet that they start to shake off the water!

 - When you wash your dog’s head, keep the shampoo well away from their mouth and eyes, where it could be an irritant and dangerous if ingested.
-It’s often safer to use a damp cloth or cotton pad to wipe the eyes clean.
+It’s often safer to use a wash cloth or cotton pad to wipe their eyes clean.

 - Make sure you rinse your dog really well – for larger dogs, a shower attachment is good for this, or a large jug so that you can rinse with plenty of water.
 Leftover shampoo isn’t great for your dog’s skin, so make sure you get rid of it all.

-This approach, paired with our YuDERM Dog supplements, should leave your dog glowing with health from head to tail!
+This approach should leave your dog glowing with health from head to tail!